jboner/lagom-service-locator-consul/README.md

 ```

 This service locator is only enabled during `Prod` mode, during `Dev` mode the regular development service locator is used.
+When you are using this library then you should *not* use the `sbt-conductr` sbt plugin.

 ## Routing to service instances